8ta4/extension/README.md

 > What does the `extension` command do?

 The `extension` command installs and configures browser extensions.
-It extends your lifespan by saving 10 seconds, unless you have OCD, in which case you lose 10 years.

 ## Installation